Growth stock

 In finance, a growth stock is a stock of a company that generates substantial and sustainable positive cash flow and whose revenues and earnings are expected to increase at a faster rate than the average company within the same industry.
 A growth company typically has some sort of competitive advantage (a new product, a breakthrough patent, overseas expansion) that allows it to fend off competitors.
 Growth stocks usually pay smaller dividends, as the companies typically reinvest most retained earnings in capital-intensive projects.

 Criteria

 Analysts compute return on equity (ROE) by dividing a company's net income into average common equity.
 To be classified as a growth stock, analysts generally expect companies to achieve a 15 percent or higher return on equity.
 CAN SLIM is a method which identifies growth stocks and was created by William O'Neil a stock broker and publisher of Investor's Business Daily.
 In academic finance, the Fama–French three-factor model relies on book-to-market ratios (B/M ratios) to identify growth vs. value stocks.
 Some advisors suggest investing half the portfolio using the value approach and other half using the growth approach.

+The definition of a "growth stock" differs among some well-known investors.
+For example, Warren Buffett does not differentiate between value and growth investing.
+In his 1992 letter to shareholders, he stated that many analysts consider growth and value investing to be opposites which he characterized "fuzzy thinking."
+Furthermore, Buffett cautions investors against overpaying for growth stocks, noting that growth projections are often overly optimistic.
+Instead, he prioritizes companies with a durable competitive advantage and a high return on capital, rather than focusing solely on revenue or earnings growth.